WyattBlue/auto-editor/articles/installing.md

 cd auto-editor
 ```

-Then run the local version using `python` or `python3`
+Then run the local version using `py` or `python3`
 ```
-python -m auto_editor example.mp4 --frame_margin 7
+python3 -m auto_editor example.mp4 --frame_margin 7
 ```

 ----